loopwerk/loopwerk.io/content/articles/2016-07-13-one-weekend-with-android.md

 ## Photos
 I do use Apple’s Photos app on macOS but I don’t use the iCloud Photo Library (way too many problems with that which deserves its own blog post) so I wasn’t concerned about Android compatibility.
 I’d just import pictures into the Photos app just like I do with my iPhone or my Fujifilm camera.

 I was really turned off by the standard camera app on Android though.
 No sweep panorama?
 That is my most used photo feature on iOS!
-I love panorama’s!
+I love panoramas!
 I guess on Android it’s easier to install 3rd party apps and set them as the default camera application, but the few options I looked at all looked crappy.
 Again the app quality issue.

 ## Music
 All my music is stored in iTunes and I use iTunes Match so all my music is uploaded to the cloud and streamed to my iPad, iPhone and my Apple TV.
 It works very well (one of the few iCloud services that consistently works well for me).
 But you guessed it, of course this doesn’t work on Android.
 Do I need to upload all my music to Google Play Music?
 It doesn’t have a proper desktop app, I’d still want to keep my music in iCloud for the Apple TV, so do I use two different music libraries?
 How can I rate a song when there is no single source of truth?
 This is all just horrible and it was at this moment I realized I had to send back the Android phone.
 Having to switch browsers and notes apps was annoying enough, but this was a deal breaker.